By Dr. Mercola

 Please be sure and carefully review Appendix Two, as you will want to confirm that fibromyalgia is not present.

 Beware that arthritic pain can be an early manifestation of 20-30 different clinical problems.

 These include not only rheumatic disease, but also metabolic, infectious and malignant disorders.
-Rheumatoid arthritis is a clinical diagnosis for which there is not a single test or group of laboratory tests which can be considered confirmatory.
+Rheumatoid arthritis is a clinical diagnosis for which there is not a single test or group of laboratory tests that can be considered confirmatory.